Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

 Bending the Profiles using the Spring Example
 ---------------------------------------------

-Still using the Spring Example, we can change the remaining vector for the angles that aren't related to the extrusion Axis of our Spring, thus bending our spring with the remaining vectors and creating a profile that will also open and/or close because of the change in starting angular vector values.
+Still using the Spring Example, we can change the remaining vector for the angles that are not related to the extrusion Axis of our Spring, thus bending our spring with the remaining vectors and creating a profile that will also open and/or close because of the change in starting angular vector values.
 What we are really doing is changing the starting angle of the